-- 2.1 The University's IP Policy states that copyright arising from activities undertaken by a University staff member in the course of their employment belongs to the staff member and is applicable to copyright and moral rights in literary, artistic, dramatic and musical works, and performers' rights.
-(Regulation 7).
-For clarity, when consent is given to a recording this extends to the making of the recording and the performance thereof, for the specific uses as set out in this Policy. - 2.2 Under the IP Policy, in relation to teaching materials prepared by a University staff member for use in the teaching primarily of the University's students, unless the Faculty Board or other body responsible for teaching has agreed explicitly to the contrary, the University has a non-exclusive, royalty-free, perpetual licence to use the material for teaching in the University (Regulation 30). - 2.3 External guest lecturers (or their employer where appropriate) are required to agree to the terms of the University Guest Lecturer Consent Form for the consent and making and use of their recordings for the specific uses set out in this Policy, including before recordings may be made, wherein they agree to grant the University a non-exclusive licence to use their teaching materials/recordings for the primary purpose set out in 2.5 below.
+Faculty Board or other body responsible for teaching has agreed explicitly to the contrary, the University has a non-exclusive, royalty-free, perpetual licence to use the material for teaching in the University (Regulation 30).

+- 2.3 External guest lecturers (or their employer where appropriate) are required to agree to the terms of the University Guest Lecturer Consent Form for the consent and making and use of their recordings for the specific uses set out in this policy, including before recordings may be made, wherein they agree to grant the University a non-exclusive licence to use their teaching materials/recordings for the primary purpose set out in 2.5 below.
 A template for this purpose will be provided by the University. - 2.4 With regard to personal data processed in the making of recordings, and with reference to Article 6 of the GDPR, the University deems the recording of lectures/teaching materials to form part of the University's public interest tasks and legitimate interests in furthering the educational objectives of the institution, and therefore does not necessarily require consent from all participants before proceeding.
-If all of the following conditions are met, then a participant's consent is not required: - (a) the participant's contributions are optional, not expected, or otherwise not required in order to meet the learning objectives of the session - (b) the participant has been notified in advance that the session will be recorded - (c) the participant has been notified that they have the right to object to being recorded, and informed of what action, if any, they may take to avoid being recorded
+If all of the following conditions are met, then a participant's consent is not required: - (a) the participant's contributions are optional, not expected, or otherwise not required to meet the learning objectives of the session; - (b) the participant has been notified in advance that the session will be recorded; and - (c) the participant has been notified that they have the right to object to being recorded, and informed of what action, if any, they may take to avoid being recorded.

-Consent to process any personal data in a recording must be obtained from any participant where not all of the above conditions are met.
+Consent to process any personal data in a recording must be obtained from any participant where all the above conditions are not met.
 This consent may be obtained verbally or in writing.
 It is the lecturer/session leader's responsibility to maintain a record of this consent (including a note of consents given verbally).

 - 2.5 In the first instance, recordings of lectures/teaching materials associated with specific modules or courses of study are made available for use by the cohort of students, or individuals within the cohort, for which the recordings are prepared.
 Use in other modules/course sections or otherwise is at the discretion of the staff member who prepared the material, and other participants in the recording, if applicable.
-Individual Faculty Boards may set limits on the reuse of material within the courses for which they hold responsibility. - 2.6 Excluding Commissioned Teaching/Learning Works (defined in 2.7 below), other uses of recordings of lectures/teaching materials that may be agreed, for example, for use in external facing outreach activities of the University, may require additional consent and permission from rights holders in the recordings and/or in underlying materials to ensure compliance with copyright law regarding use of third party materials included in the recordings, if any, as well as the GDPR.

-2.7 "Commissioned Teaching/Learning Works" are works that the University has specifically requested the University staff member concerned to produce, and which do not fall within the staff member's agreed employment terms, whether in return for special payment or not, and whether or not the Commissioned Teaching/Learning Works consist of and/or include teaching material/underlying works owned by the contributing staff member.
+Individual Faculty Boards may set limits on the reuse of material within the courses for which they hold responsibility. - 2.6 Excluding Commissioned Teaching/Learning Works (defined in 2.7 below), other uses of recordings of lectures/teaching materials that may be agreed, for example, for use in external facing outreach activities of the University, may require additional consent and permission from rights holders in the recordings and/or in underlying materials to ensure compliance with copyright law regarding use of third party materials included in the recordings, if any, as well as the GDPR. - 2.7 "Commissioned Teaching/Learning Works" are works that the University has specifically requested the University staff member concerned to produce, and which do not fall within the staff member's agreed employment terms, whether in return for special payment or not, and whether or not the Commissioned Teaching/Learning Works consist of and/or include teaching material/underlying works owned by the contributing staff member.
 Terms regarding contributions to Commissioned Teaching/Learning Works may be agreed on a separate case-by-case basis between the University and the staff member concerned, for example, to match the University's legal commitments in agreements with third parties for the teaching of non-registered students.